oldbettie/notepad/README.md

 4. Issue related to session logic using app locally.
 Live version does not display the same behaviour.

+## Future improvements

+- Add UUID to new generated subject Id's
+- Make exports to PDF
+- Option to select what notes to export

 ## Updates

 may 31st.
 2022